nextcloud/documentation/admin_manual/configuration/configuration_encryption.rst

 - Image thumbnails from the Gallery app.
 - Previews from the Files app.
 - The search index from the full text search app.
+- Third-party app data

+There may be other files that are not encrypted; only files that are exposed to third-party storage providers are guaranteed to be encrypted.

 LDAP and Other External User Back-ends
 --------------------------------------

-If you use an external user back-end, such as an LDAP or Samba server, you must take care to not change user passwords on the back-end, as this will lock users out of their encrypted files.
-If you have enabled the Recovery Key then you can change a user's password in the ownCloud Users panel to match their back-end password.
+If you use an external user back-end, such as an LDAP or Samba server, and you change a user's password on the back-end, the user will be prompted to change their ownCloud login to match on their next ownCloud login.
+The user will need both their old and new passwords to do this.
+If you have enabled the Recovery Key then you can change a user's password in the ownCloud Users panel to match their back-end password, and then, of course, notify the user and give them their new password.